 Raymond J. Zastrow, MD, FAAFP, Medical Director, received his MD from the Medical College of Wisconsin in 1983.
 He completed his Family Practice residency at the University of South Carolina School of Medicine in 1986, and returned to Milwaukee where he worked in private practice with various divisions of Advanced Healthcare until 2006.
 Dr. Zastrow has also worked for QuadMed, providing onsite primary care and wellness to Quad/Graphics and several other large employers.
 In April 2013, he celebrated his 25th anniversary of providing care to a small population of long-term care residents at the Villa at Bradley Estates on Milwaukee's northwest side.
 Dr. Zastrow also provides ad hoc medical direction to the insurance industry and serves on several medical advisory boards.
 He teaches Healthcare Decision Support at the Milwaukee School of Engineering in the Master of Science in Medical Informatics graduate degree program.

 Heidi Sykora, DNP, BC, APNP is an Advanced Practice Nurse Prescriber and Doctor of Nursing Practice with extensive experience developing inpatient, outpatient, and community-based clinical programs, leading teams and promoting process improvements to raise the standard of care for individuals and groups challenged with physical, cognitive and developmental disabilities.
 She earned a bachelor's degree in nursing from Southeastern Louisiana University, a master's degree in nursing from Marquette University, and a doctorate of nursing practice degree from Concordia University in 2011.
 Dr. Sykora joined MCFI in 2012 from Assisted Living Concepts, where she helped develop the role of regional nurse practitioner.
+Dr. Sykora was named a 2014 BizTimes Health Care Hero for her work developing and leading MCFI Nexday Brain Injury Rehab Center at Wellspring.
 She serves as MCFI's Vice President of Clinical Quality Services and has been instrumental in developing the Nexday brain injury recovery program.

 Patricia C. Stanik, PhD has worked with persons with brain injury in both inpatient and outpatient settings.
 She specializes in adult and geriatric clients.
 Dr. Stanik takes an individualized approach to evaluation.
 Evaluations focus on developing an opinion about the presence and extent of brain injury, prognosis for recovery and recommendations with an emphasis on returning to previous lifestyle.
 Her recommendations are cognitive-behaviorally based.
 She is an associate clinical professor at the Wisconsin School of Professional Psychology.
 She has provided consultation to nursing homes, group homes, work sites, and sheltered workshops.
 She has testified as an expert witness in brain injury and guardianship cases.
 Dr. Stanik has been on the staff of major brain injury rehabilitation programs and is published in referred journals.